Welcome back to the Monthly Baking Challenge!

 - Cover and store leftover cake at room temperature for 1-2 days or in the refrigerator for up to 1 week.

-Make ahead tip: The cake layers can be baked, cooled, and covered tightly at room temperature overnight.
+- Make Ahead Instructions: The cake layers can be baked, cooled, and covered tightly at room temperature overnight.
 Likewise, the frosting can be prepared then covered and refrigerated overnight.
 Assemble and frost the cake the next day when you are ready to serve.
 Frosted cake can be frozen up to 2 months if you have room in the freezer.
 Thaw overnight in the refrigerator and bring to room temperature before serving.
 It tastes much better fresh though!